Scott-Borecki/scott-borecki/README.md

 *** *** ***
 Passion for back-end engineering and problem-solving with over 10 years of project management and consulting experience in geotechnical engineering.
-Highly motivated and detailed-oriented self-learner who thrives on living at the intersection of the technical 💻 and creative 🎸🎼.
+Highly motivated and detailed-oriented self-learner who thrives on living at the intersection of the technical and creative.
+Producer and audio engineer at [Oven Fresh Sounds](https://www.ovenfreshsounds.com/)
 *** *** ***

 🎓 Back-End Engineering Student, Turing School of Software & Design, 2021 <br/>